 Biden has reiterated his goal to reach 100% clean electricity by 2035 and signed an executive order requiring federal agencies to procure 100% carbon pollution-free electricity by 2030.
 The tax credits for clean electricity generation included in the Inflation Reduction Act will make substantial progress toward these goals but may not be sufficient to get to a 100% carbon-free electricity system without additional measures — particularly accelerating the construction of additional electricity transmission capacity.

 The Federal Energy Regulatory Commission (FERC) has taken some steps to reduce the backlog of clean energy projects waiting to be connected to the grid, but FERC does not have as much authority to expedite interstate transmission projects as it does for fossil fuel pipelines, an anomaly Congress should fix.
-EPA is expected to issue final power plant emissions standards for greenhouse gases and other pollutants in the spring of 2024, which would encourage further deployment of renewable energy.
+The EPA issued final power plant emissions standards in May for greenhouse gases and other pollutants from new and existing coal-fired power plants and new natural gas plants, which will encourage further deployment of renewable energy.
 (The Supreme Court ruling in West Virginia v.
-EPA constrains, but does not eliminate, the agency’s ability to do so).
+EPA , constrains, but does not eliminate, the agency’s ability to do so).
+EPA still needs to issue regulations for existing natural gas power plants.

 7) Set appliance and equipment standards to replace fossil fuels with electricity whenever feasible: Some Progress.